13 Ways to Inspire and Engage Younger Donors in 2024

 Why Do New, Young Donors Matter for Nonprofits?

-So how can you set your team up for success in the future?
 By taking the time now to develop meaningful connections with these younger donors, you can better prepare to ask them to support and advocate for your cause in the years (and even decades) ahead.

 What Do Young Donors Seek from Charities?

 These younger generations see themselves as philanthropists, activists, and all-around changemakers.
-As donors, they don’t just want to donate their money.
+As donors, they don’t just want to give your cause their money.
 Increasingly, these donors want to be included as participants in your organization’s impact.

 In practice, this can mean engaging them through meaningful volunteer activities that leverage their existing skills.
 If your nonprofit already has a national volunteering day, for example, consider how you might be able to develop project-based volunteering opportunities that can provide more meaningful engagement than a one-day effort.

-But that’s only one example of the many ways you can start to connect with Millennial and Gen Z audiences.
+But that’s only one of the many ways you can start to connect with Millennial and Gen Z audiences.

-13 Ideas for Attracting and Engaging Younger Donors
+13 Ideas for Attracting and Engaging Younger Donors in 2024

 1. Refresh your website